stuartcrobinson/autobot3_wdio/README.md

 (alternatively, you can just save that echoed string to file.txt beforehand)

+as a live Ai tool, i'm imagining that we'll have a saved config file with a list of different user accounts with different permission levels for different levels of testing.

+the nice thing about mocha is that you can run subsets of tests using "grep."  so certain tests could be tagged to run only for admin accounts, etc.

 notes:

 to run NOT in headless mode, comment out this stuff in wdio.conf.js: